Maxger1ach/WiiUthemes/README.md

-# I Will update this again when i feel like it, too addicted to zelda rn
+# i Will update this again when i feel like it, too addicted to zelda rn

 # WiiUthemes
 ## !
 Warning !